-Focus frame
+Focus Frame

-2. Keeping the shutter button half-pressed (which maintains the focus setting), move the camera to compose the image.
+- 2. Keeping the shutter button half-pressed (which maintains the focus setting), move the camera to compose the image. - When "Tracking" is selected as the Auto Focus area, the focus frame will move automatically and follow the subject.

-3. When you are ready to shoot the image, press the shutter button the rest of the way down.

-• Focus lock also locks exposure (AE).
+- 3. When you are ready to shoot the image, press the shutter button the rest of the way down. - Focus lock also locks exposure (AE).

-Using Continuous Shutter (CS)
+Using Continuous Shutter (Continuous)